A05annex/SwervePathPlanning/README.md

   - **<tt>"width"</tt>**: (optional, double, default=0.7) The width of the robot with bumpers in meters.

 ### Example Robot Description file

+This is a robot file which describes our 2020 prototype swerve base:

 ```json
 {